International Tax Gap Series

 - Guidance Regarding the Imposition of Tax on Certain Gifts and Bequests from Covered Expatriates (PDF)

-The International Tax Gap Series
+Return to: The International Tax Gap Series